tony-aw/broadcast/README.md

-# 🤷🏽Why use ‘broadcast’
+## 🤷🏽Why use ‘broadcast’

 **Efficiency**

-Broadcasting is faster and more memory efficient than recycling.
+Broadcasting dimensions is faster and more memory efficient than repeating dimensions.
 This is not simply a need for speed.
 Efficient programs use less energy and resources, and is thus better for the environment.
 As a favoured language for the sciences, ‘R’ should not throw away an opportunity to become more efficient.

-The Benchmarks show that ‘broadcast’ has a somewhat similar speed as equivalent operations in ‘Numpy’.
+The `Benchmarks` show that ‘broadcast’ has a somewhat similar speed as equivalent operations in ‘Numpy’.

+**Convenience**

+Broadcasting can make many applications much easier to write.
+For example:
+Suppose you want to compute some metric on all possible pair-wise combinations of the elements of 2 vectors.
+You *could* write slow and ugly nested for-loops…
+But you can instead also make the vectors orthogonal, and perform the broadcasting computation on the 2 orthogonal vectors.
+The broadcasted method runs **much** faster, is faster to type, and easier to reason about, than using the clumsy nested for-loops.
+For more practical examples, see `Examples of Practical Applictaions`.